jli0211/cs523_project/README.md

 # Sentiment Analysis (Tensorflow)
 Multi-layer RNN used for Sentiment analysis in Python using tensorflow.
 Models from tensorflow text classification RNN and BERTs model.
+The BERTs Model used to run the Wikipedia Toxicity Subset Dataset is based on the model given in [Hugging Face](https://huggingface.co/docs/transformers/tasks/sequence_classification)

 # Overview
 Sentiment analysis that compares both models: RNN model vs. the BERTs Model that classifies text into 2 categories: positive or negative sentiments.
 The RNN model is structured as follows: